 State management overview

-Using state management, your application can store and query data as key/value pairs in the supported state stores.
-This enables you to build stateful, long running applications that can save and retrieve their state, for example a shopping cart or a game’s session state.
+Your application can use Dapr’s state management API to save, read, and query key/value pairs in the supported state stores.
+Using a state store component, you can build stateful, long running applications that save and retrieve their state (like a shopping cart or a game’s session state).
+For example, in the diagram below:

-When using state management, your application can leverage features that would otherwise be complicated and error-prone to build yourself such as:
+With the state management API building block, your application can leverage features that are typically complicated and error-prone to build, including:

 - Setting the choices on concurrency control and data consistency.